Dustyroom/flat-kit-doc/_docs/demo-scenes.md

 title: "Demo Scenes"
 permalink: /demo-scenes/
 excerpt: "Demo Scenes"
-toc: false
+toc: true
 ---

 We tried to depict the big spectrum of possibilities using various scenes.
 They are one of ten million examples of possible Flat Kit use cases.
 Consider viewing them as starting points or macro-preset objects for your own project.

-# Valley and Wanderer
+# Valley
-*Valley*, *Wanderer* scenes are environmental.
+*Valley*, scenes are environmental.
 There we tried to show the work of both fog systems of Flat Kit.
 Also it is one of the perspectives of displaying the shaders — how these would look in a large scene.

 Valley uses Terrain shader and transparent textures inside a Stylized Surface Cutout shader.
 Valley demo scene is also an example of obvious, rather than subtle, use of *Fog* Image Effect.
 Once the scene is loaded, you can scan through the *Fog* Image Effect presets to